STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/README.md

 This web application is deployed on <a href = "https://dashboard.heroku.com/">Heroku</a>, a cloud platform as a service (PaaS).

 ## Contributing
-Kindly refer to this page [INSERT LINK HERE] for the documents and guidelines on contributing to this repository.
+Kindly refer to this [page](https://github.com/STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/blob/main/CONTRIBUTING.md) for the documents and guidelines on contributing to this repository.

 ## Software Development Team
 - <b>Sandra Angela E. Berjamin</b>, Analyst<br/>